gcrone/coremanager/docs/README.md

 # CoreManager - Manage CPU Cores within application

-CoreManager is a singleton class which should be initialised with a list of CPU cores available to the application.
+CoreManager is a singleton class which should be configured with a list of CPU cores available to the application.
 Threads that require exclusive access to a CPU core can then request a core from the CoreManager which will allocate one of the cores from its list and set the CPU